nproellochs/textsampler/README.md

 ### Quick demonstration

 The following example shows how to sample sentences from a built-in database of texts.
-The result is a dataframe containing five random sentences.
+The result is a data frame containing five random sentences.

 ``` r